Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ## Executive Summary<a name="executiveSummary"></a>
 This document lays out the business model and formation plans for the *Permissionless Software Foundation*.
 The Foundation will offer an SLP token on the BCH network to self-fund the development of open source software which focuses on *individual sovereignty*, with emphasis on privacy, censorship resistance, and [Agorism](https://en.wikipedia.org/wiki/Agorism).
+Unlocking private, censorship resistant trade will empower the next stage of globalism, increasing wealth for normal people and disempowering nationalistic governments.

 The initial focus will be on software that fits the software as a service (SaaS) business model, as that model lends itself best to the use of a native utility token.
 Many ideas are borrowed from [the Bancor whitepaper](https://github.com/Permissionless-Software-Foundation/token-liquidity/blob/master/docs/bancor-protocol-whitepaper.pdf), such as the concepts of token liquidity and forming a community that can self-fund through a native token.
 See [this video](https://youtu.be/LcbHTF3zCdI) for additional background.